Radcliffe Camera

 • Understand that if they withdraw, University charges that were previously paid by FSA funds might become a debit that the student will be responsible for paying;

-• Understand the effects that a failure to return from LOA may have on loan repayment terms, including the expiration of the grace period.
+• Understand the effects that a failure to return from a LOA may have on loan repayment terms, including the expiration of the grace period.

 University of Oxford Procedure: Withdrawal or Leave of Absence (LOA)/Suspension

-• Graduate students: Students should complete the GSO29 Form for Withdrawal or the GS017 Form for Suspension of Status/Leave of Absence.
+• Graduate students: Students should complete the GSO.29 Form for Withdrawal or the GSO.17 Form for Suspension of Status/Leave of Absence.
 The forms are available from our Graduate forms page.
 The forms should be submitted to the Graduate Studies Assistant in your Department.
 The forms require the signature and comments of your Supervisor and College Tutor for Graduates.
 Once your withdrawal or leave has been processed or approved, you will receive a letter of confirmation from the Graduate Studies Office.
 Please ensure you tick the box that states you are a US Loan student on the GSO forms.

 • Undergraduate students: Students should follow the withdrawal or suspension process within their college.
 Normally this will involve meeting the Senior Tutor and/or Academic Registrar, and potentially also the Dean and/or Welfare Team.
 A formal letter will be sent once the request has been approved by the Senior Tutor, setting out any terms and conditions of the suspension or confirming the withdrawal.